Rexulti: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Antipsychotic medicines like Rexulti can raise the risk of death in elderly patients who have lost touch with reality (psychosis) due to confusion and memory loss (dementia).
-Rexulti is not approved for the treatment of patients with dementia-related psychosis.
+Rexulti is not approved for the treatment of patients with dementia-related psychosis that does not have agitation as a component.
+Seniors may require a slower initial dosage titration and a lower maintenance dose.

 - May increase the risk of suicidal thoughts and behaviors.
 If being used to treat depression, monitor for worsening depression, agitation, or mood changes, especially in young adults aged less than 24 years.